karlospn/mytechramblings-site-source-code/content/posts/code-coverage-in-dotnet.md

 After the couple of mentioned above, the 4 tools (``coverlet``, ``dotCover``, ``dotnet-coverage`` and native .NET collector) successfully created a Code Coverage report.

-# **View Code Coverage reports on SonarQube and CodeCov**
+# **View Code Coverage reports on SonarQube**

-Having a single place where keeping track of the Code Coverage metric of your application provides several benefits.

-Like having a detailed view of your code quality, helping you identify areas of your code that need improvement.
+Having a single place where keeping track of the Code Coverage metric of your application provides several benefits, like having a detailed view of your code quality or helping you identify areas of your code that need improvement.

 It can help you spot bugs, code smells, and security vulnerabilities.

 By uploading your code coverage metrics, you can easily track which parts of your code are not covered by tests.
 This can help you improve your test coverage and thus the reliability of your application.

-There are quite a few products capable of keeping track of application Code Coverage metric, but I will make focus on probably the 2 most well-known: ``SonarQube`` and ``CodeCov``.
+There are quite a few products capable of keeping track of application Code Coverage metric, like ``CodeCov``or ``Codacy`` but I will focus on probably the most well-known of all: ``SonarQube``.

 ## **SonarQube / SonarCloud**